• Skip to primary navigation

 Shredded chicken is stirred back into the soup.

-A bowl of chicken and cabbage soup is shown on a rustic wooden cutting board with parsley and a red linen.
+A bowl of chicken cabbage soup with carrots and parsley.

 Variations